1 DAY only: 20% OFF Selection with code WORLD20* | Free Shipping on orders $50+

 Many parents will panic when their baby’s eczema flares up on their face.
 They’re nervous because the red bumps have appeared in such a prominent place, and they fear that their baby will suffer this way for the rest of their life.

-If you feel like this at the first signs of your baby’s eczema face, try to relax.
-First of all, it’s a normal reaction to be concerned about your baby’s well-being.
 Second, as we mentioned above, eczema — even facial eczema — won’t cause any lasting damage as long as it’s treated properly.

-One of the best ways to treat facial eczema is with a special cream designed exactly for that, such as Mustela’s Stelatopia Emollient Face Cream.
 Speaking of treating eczema, let’s talk about the care and prevention of baby eczema so you can get your little one feeling good as soon as possible!

 mother and girl playing with baby in grassy yard